kanagawa41/working-memo/README.md

 # Tips
 ### over_*.md
-If you could bring out notes for over a couple of days only, you create `over_*.md` note in day folder.
+If you would like to bring out notes for over a couple of days, you create `over_*.md` note in the day folder.